timtroendle/possibility-for-electricity-autarky/report/main.md

 :   GlobCover2009 is a land cover data set provided by the European Space Agency which determines land cover worldwide with a resolution of 10 arcseconds [@EuropeanSpaceAgency:2010].

+European Settlement Map 2012, Release 2017

+:   European Settlement Map is a spatial raster data set that maps settlements in Europe.
+It is provided by JRC in a resolution of 2.5m [@Ferri:2017].
+In here, I am using the statistical summary provided at 100m resolution to identify buildings.

 World Database on Protected Areas

 :   The world database on protected areas [@UNEP-WCMC:2017] maps areas that are protected by national law.
 It is provided as a vector database.